kartoza/univengis/README.md

-# Setup Instruction for Custom Geonode
+# Setup Instructions for Custom Geonode

 * Make sure that docker and other tools have been installed on the host machine.

-* Clone the univenda repository by running `git clone git@github.com:kartoza/univengis.git`
+* Clone the univengis repository by running `git clone git@github.com:kartoza/univengis.git`

-* Run `cd unievengis/deployment`
+* Run `cd univengis/deployment`

 * Clone the geonode repository by running `git clone git@github.com:GeoNode/geonode.git docker-geonode`

 * Edit all the files in deployment and replace the variable `SERVER_IP` with the ip address of your server

-* Copy the files located in deployment to their respective location
+* Copy the files located in deployment to their respective locations

 * Run `cp docker-compose.yml docker-geonode`